StarRocks/starrocks-connector-for-apache-spark/README.md

 ## Documents

-For the released version of connector, please refer to the StarRocks official site for a user manual and more information
+For the user manual of the released version of the Spark connector, please visit the StarRocks official documentation.
 * [Read data from StarRocks using Spark connector](https://docs.starrocks.io/en-us/latest/loading/Spark-connector-starrocks)
 * [Load data using Spark connector](https://docs.starrocks.io/en-us/latest/unloading/Spark_connector)

-For the snapshot version of connector, you can see the following documents which may include the newest features to release
+For the new features in the snapshot version of the Spark connector, please see the docs in this repo.
 * [Read from StarRocks](docs/connector-read.md)
 * [Write to StarRocks](docs/connector-write.md)